 Calculating your levies

-You levies are calculated differently depending on whether you are self-employed, an employer or a shareholder-employee.
+Your levies are calculated differently depending on whether the Accident Compensation Act 2001 treats you as an employee who pays their own levies, self-employed, an employer, a shareholder-employee or earning income from overseas.
 Find out how we calculate them.

 On this page